Louise Wallace (writer)

-Louise Wallace (born 1983) is a New Zealand poet.
+Louise Mary Wallace (born 1983) is a New Zealand poet.

 Background

-Louise Wallace was born in Gisborne, New Zealand, in 1983.
+Wallace was born in Gisborne in 1983.
 She received a BA from Victoria University of Wellington in 2004 and an MA in creative writing at the International Institute of Modern Letters (Victoria University of Wellington) in 2008.

 Works

 Wallace's writing explores family stories and relationships, travel, and music.

 Her poems have appeared in many literary journals, including Akzente, Landfall, Meanjin, Snorkel, Sport, and Turbine.
-Her work has also been published in the Best New Zealand Poems series (2009 and 2011) and Essential New Zealand Poems: Facing the Empty Page (2014).
+Her work has also been published in the Best New Zealand Poems series (2009, 2011 and 2017) and Essential New Zealand Poems: Facing the Empty Page (2014).

 Collected works of poems by Wallace include: